Homogeneous components in the moduli space of sheaves and Virasoro characters: Introduction

 \end{theorem}

-In the case of odd $r$ the second infinite product on the right-hand side of \eqref{equation:main theorem} coincides with a certain Virasoro character.
+In the case of odd $r$ the right-hand side of \eqref{equation:main theorem} up to the factor $(-q)_{\infty}$ coincides with a certain Virasoro character.
 We discuss it in Section~\ref{virasoro}.
 In Section~\ref{conjecture} we formulate a conjecture in the case of arbitrary $\alpha,\beta$.
 We also give a conjectural formula for the two-variable generating function of the Betti numbers of $\M(2,n)^{T_{1,1}^{\ow(m)}}$ for $m=0,1$.

 A connection between the moduli space $\M(r,n)$ and the Virasoro characters (or more generally $W_n$-characters) was also found in \cite{FFJMM}.
 It appears in a different context and we don't know how to relate it to our work.
-However in Section \ref{quantum continious} we review briefly the paper \cite{FFJMM}, because we use characters defined there in our Conjecture~\ref{main conjecture}.
+However in Section \ref{quantum continious} we review briefly the paper \cite{FFJMM}, because we use the characters defined there in our Conjecture~\ref{main conjecture}.

 Our proof of Theorem~\ref{main theorem} is combinatorial but we can propose another way to prove it using the representation theory of the toroidal Yangian.
 These ideas are under development and we briefly discuss them in Section~\ref{Yangian}.
 We are going to write the details in the forthcoming paper.